Skip to main content

 Why Fossil Fuel-Neutral?

-As a bridge to reach Goal Zero, Harvard has a short-term objective to be Fossil Fuel-Neutral by 2026.
+As a bridge to reach Goal Zero, Harvard has a short-term objective to be Fossil Fuel-Neutral by the end of 2026.
 This means Harvard will zero out campus emissions (Scope 1 and Scope 2), in addition to eliminating fossil fuels on our campus.

 The faculty-led Climate Change Task Force that recommended Harvard’s climate goals recognized it would take many years to eliminate fossil fuel emissions from our own district energy, buildings, and vehicles.
 Yet, Harvard has an urgent responsibility to help cut global greenhouse gases (GHG) emissions and air pollution from fossil fuels.

-To achieve fossil fuel-neutral, Harvard is funding projects that zero out greenhouse gas emissions and the health impacts of fossil fuels, such as those caused by air pollution, to create positive benefits for human health, social equity, and ecosystems.
+To achieve fossil fuel-neutral, Harvard is funding projects that zero out greenhouse gas emissions and the health impacts of fossil fuels, such as those caused by air pollution, to create positive benefits for human health and ecosystems.

 The Harvard Presidential Committee on Sustainability (PCS) charged a faculty-led Subcommittee to prepare a recommendations report with clear, key criteria of how to meet the goal: